I wandered all night with the light of the River looking for the child of the fraser this land named ‘Richmond’ broke indeed at the close of the day

 D. Its riveting to watch the molten puddle.
 In the zone that’s all that matters.
 The ‘diamond’ shape at the leading edge of the puddle, Marilyn Lanz says, the movement thereof, how it is coming together and travelling.
 I like that some call it ‘the zen or flow moment’, when you lose track of time or when all seems one and you are moving, there beautiful the moments happen and you are a part of it for a short time.

 F. Everything is about the heat meeting the metal.
-All the assembling, the sounds of grinding, banging, and knocking in the isolation of the booth, and the ringing of the echo throughout the shop is strange, some describe it as ‘unnatural’.
+All the assembling, the sounds of grinding, banging, and knocking in the isolation of the booth, the ringing of the echo throughout the shop is strange, some describe it as ‘unnatural’.
 It is learned, every small step.
 Tack this together, and fill this up again and again until you get this perfect overlap.
 Then place it in the ‘heartbreaker’ to see if all your hard work is real.

-A. It is in this order: Una: Safety, Dous: Set up, Tres: Comfort.
+A. And, It is in this order: Una: Safety, Dous: Set up, Tres: Comfort.
 I don’t care what the heck you have to do to remember.
 ‘I don’t give a damn where and what you have learned before I want it ingrained he said’.
 Etched into your minds, every day in the way that it is best for you.
 Best not to sit down and weld, stand and take frequent breaks.
 Support yourself at three points of contact so you don’t wear yourself out.

 B. The metal burns.
 All day long I sit in my booth burning electrodes and continuous wire, the conductors for electrical power.
 I learn to wield the weld by employing hard work, patience and respect.
 Here, where I learn, it is private, yet it is union and we the public, men and women, learn the codes and standards of the day for structural welding.

 C. I cried when I first learned to burn up the rod.
 In the booth it’s private, I focus on the task at hand.
 Some cannot stand the solitude, yet I don’t mind it at all.
-I have work to get the angle and the heat right to meet into a beautiful bead yet many times it is beyond my grasp to get it just right.
+I work hard to get the angle and the heat right to meet into a beautiful bead yet many times it is beyond my grasp to get it just right.
 A certain exquisite strength is married to the metal.
 The mental workout is tremendous when equanimity is tested to its outer limit for practice is the only way.

 At UAPICBC, structural welding is the emphasis in Level ‘C’ specifically, the program prepares the student for the CWB [Canadian Welding Bureau] tests.
 My booth is first #8 then #36, there are 32 booths set up with state of the art equipment to enable the student and would be apprentice to achieve an exciting goal within the trade, a beginning certification in structural welding.